indieacademy/indieacademy.github.io/content/project/t-shirt-business.md

   image = "svg/clothes-64px-glyph_tshirt.svg"

 +++
+## Introduction

-Welcome to the T-Shirt Business project, where anyone can start building an online business from scratch.
-We-ve interviewed the best in the field to bring you world-class projects instructions.
+Welcome to the T-Shirt Business project, where you'll learn building an online business from scratch.
+We've interviewed the best in the field to bring you scam-free best-in-class projects instructions.
+Everything we'll do is a massive experiment, wether you'll end up selling just a few T-Shirts or start your fashion business afterwards.

+Making money for a living is nice and yet there has to be more.
+One of the core goals of Indie Academy is to constantly keep learning new things to a level of mastery.
+While learning itself is honorable its also the new procrastination, everyone wants to learn everyone and there is so much more to learn.
+Thats why we'll build to learn and don't learn to build.

-Topics you’ll learn include:
+Topics you’ll learn in this course include:

 - Nieche analysis
 - T-Shirt design